Why Memory is Hard

-For example, I’m not sure if, as a kid, he regularly had me run in the liquor store to get him two packs of cigarettes and a racing form.
+For example, I’m not sure if, as a kid, he regularly had me run into the liquor store to get him two packs of cigarettes and a racing form.
 It might have happened.
 Or maybe it’s something I imagined.
 It may have happened once or dozens of times.
 I can’t say for sure.
-And, if I am honest here, I don’t care if it’s true or not.
+And, if I am honest here, I don’t care if it’s true.
 It’s a great story.
-A dad having his 8-year-old son run into the liquor store.
-It’s a bit mischievous.
+A dad is having his 8-year-old son run into the liquor store.
+It’s a bit naughty.
 And the racing form is a colorful detail.
 Mostly, though, it sounds like something Chief would do.
-And everyone who knew him well knew, he loved the ponies.
+And everyone who knew him well knew he loved the ponies.
 It’s plausible this happened.

-I am pretty sure Chief introduced me to other mischievous things like the racing form and its associated daily doubles, trifectas, and handicaps.
-Tony’s barbershop was also with a giant stack of playboy magazines featuring girls ironically with giant stacks of their own.
+I am sure Chief introduced me to other naughty things like the racing form and its associated daily doubles, trifectas, and handicaps.
+Tony’s barbershop also had a giant stack of playboy magazines featuring girls, ironically with vast piles of their own.

 Along these lines was also the flask.
 Craps.
 Lottery tickets.
-Coors beer brought back from the west coast.
+Coors beer was brought back from the west coast.
 Bookies.
-Getting pissed off at servers and their service in restaurants.
-Forgetting hats.
-Speeding to the airport at the last minute.
+I was getting pissed at servers and their service in restaurants, forgetting hats, and speeding to the airport at the last minute.

-On the less mischievous side was his constant reminder to save money and the value of sticking your tongue out when hammering a nail.
+On the less mischievous side were his constant reminder to save money and the value of sticking your tongue out when hammering a nail.

 But mostly, there was his solid example of the value of working and supporting the family.
 There was also a constant promotion of having faith, the Catholic faith.
-He dragged his kids to church on Sunday, Don also made sure we were baptized, did first holy communion, and were confirmed.
+He dragged his kids to church on Sunday; Don also made sure we were baptized, did the first holy communion, and were confirmed.
 Catholicism mattered to him.
-What it meant specifically, we’ll never know.
-Like so many men of his era, he was pretty tight-lipped about such things.
+What it meant explicitly, we’ll never know.
+Like many men of his era, he was pretty tight-lipped about such things.

 We always had food, clothes, and a nice place to sleep.
 Good schools were available to us.
 In fact, over the years, all those things got better.
 A bigger house.
 Separate bedrooms (except for Bob and me).
 A two-car garage.
 A basketball hoop.
 A full pantry and a full bar.